Enjoying our puzzle hints?

 Why is “SPIFF” in the Green group?

-to make something look more attractive, often in a showy or superficial way
+to make something more attractive or stylish, often in a showy or superficial way

 Blue group — PRONOUN HOMOPHONES

-a type of tree, also a homophone for the pronoun 'you'
+a French word for 'yes', also a homophone for the pronoun 'we'

 Word definitions